gaehlerm/SoftwareEngineering/README.md

 Now you go shopping without having a shopping list.
 In fact, the call of `create_shopping_list` is probably superfluous.
 I don't know what the code will do, but it has quite certainly unintended behavior.

 It is one of the advantages of procedural code that such things are less likely to happen.
+Code doesn't always have to be OO.
+Sometimes other paradigms yield better code.

 ```Py
 money = get_money(50)
 shopping_list = create_shopping_list(["apple", "banana"])
 go_shopping(money, shopping_list)
 ```

 In this case it is physically impossible to go shopping without having a shopping list.
-You will get a runtime error if there is no `shopping_list` available.
+You will get a runtime error (or in compiled languages a compilation error) if there is no `shopping_list` available.

 Long story short: make sure your functions never have side effects.
 Functions should only have an effect on the class instance or, if necessary, to mutable arguments.